Platform Overview

 Two debugging methods have been provided to debug applications.
 Please refer to Debug System for more details.

-Use log mechanism to trace your code procedure and data.
+Use log mechanism to trace code procedures and data.

-Use Keil MDK and J-Link to do the running control, add/delete breakpoints, access/trace memory and so on.
+Use Keil MDK and J-Link to control running, add/delete breakpoints, access/trace memory, and so on.